Dodonickey/BigBangRacingRevival/docs/apk-patching.md

 - open Assembly-CSharp.dll in dnspy
 - go to psstate.cs at line 122 and replace the url with your one
 - go to woeurl.cs at line 12 and replace the url with your one
+- in woeurl.cs, go to lines 92, 99, 106 and remove the _headers.Add line
 - go to clienttools.cs at line 412, replace the function content with just " return s; "
 - go to clienttools.cs at line 421, replace the function content with just " return _string; "
 - go to clienttools.cs at line 428, replace the function return with just " return Encoding.Default.GetString(array); "
 - go to clienttools.cs at line 439, replace the function return with just " return Encoding.Default.GetString(array); "
-- go to errorhandler.cs at line 114, replace the function content with just "return true";
+- go to errorhandler.cs at line 114, replace the function content with just " return true; "
 - file -> save module -> ok
 - open AndroidManifest.xml
 - add "android:usesCleartextTraffic="true"" into the application [like this](https://imgur.com/a/n8gdD0I)